Laws & Guidelines of Digital Accessibility Compliance

 Learn more about how the different regulations apply to your website below, and how AudioEye's hybrid accessibility solutions can keep you on the path of compliance.

 Title III of the Americans with Disabilities Act (ADA) requires businesses to make “reasonable modifications” to serve individuals with disabilities in all areas of public life, including the internet.
-Learn more about web accessibility compliance standards and the ADA’s regulations on website accessibility now.
+Get a deeper understanding of web accessibility compliance standards and the ADA’s regulations.